On the Wasserstein distance between a hyperuniform point process and its mean: Results

 \item There exist two constants $a \in (0,1]$ and $A \in [1,\infty)$ such that for any square $B \subset Q_N$

 \end{enumerate} Let $M_N = \mu_N(Q_N)$ and $\overline{\mu}_{N} = \frac{M_N}{\esp[M_N]}\mathbb E[\mu_{N}]$.
 Then there exists a constant $C_{p,d}$ such that

 \end{theorem}

 Since $aN \leq \mathbb E[\mu_N(Q_N)] \leq A N$, we should think of $N$ as being the mass of $\mu_N(Q_N)$ or, if $\mu_N$ is a point process, as the number of particles of $\mu_N$.
-As explained in Subsection \ref{sub:Wasserstein}, we may translate this theorem to one about measures on the unit square $Q_1$ by scaling everything so that \eqref{Hypo1:moment_minimal_d} becomes $\esp[|\mu_N(B)-\esp[\mu_N(B)]|^p] \leqslant N^{p \frac{(d-1)}{d}} |B|^{p\frac{(d-1)}{d}} g(N|B|)^p$ and \eqref{Hypo3:density_minimal_d} becomes $ a N|B| \leqslant \esp[\mu_N(B)] \leqslant A N|B| $.
+As explained in Subsection \ref{sub:Wasserstein}, we may convert this theorem into one about measures on the unit square $Q_1$ by scaling.
+In this setting, for $B \subset Q_1$, \eqref{Hypo1:moment_minimal_d} becomes $\esp[|\mu_N(B)-\esp[\mu_N(B)]|^p] \leqslant N^{p \frac{(d-1)}{d}} |B|^{p\frac{(d-1)}{d}} g(N|B|)^p$ and \eqref{Hypo3:density_minimal_d} becomes $ a N|B| \leqslant \esp[\mu_N(B)] \leqslant A N|B| $.
 Since $N$ may be thought of as the number of particles, $\mu_N/N$ can be thought of as the empirical measure and \eqref{Hypo3:density_minimal_d} would be related to bounds on the density of $\lim_{N \to \infty} \mu_N/N$, the so-called equilibrium measure.
 In this way, an hypothesis like \eqref{Hypo3:density_minimal_d} makes sense on metric spaces with different classes of shapes.
 An example of such bounds for some sequences of point processes on manifolds can be found in \cite[Theorem 1.6]{CHE20}.
-Moreover, we may replace $Q_1$ by a flat $d$-dimensional torus and Theorem \ref{thm:minimal-hypotheses dimension} still holds in this case since the distance in the torus is smaller than the distance in the cube.
+Moreover, we may replace $Q_1$ by a flat $d$-dimensional torus.
+Theorem \ref{thm:minimal-hypotheses dimension} still holds in this case since the distance in the torus is smaller than the distance in the cube.

-\begin{remark}[Bound for uniform i.i.d.\ and $d\neq 2$] For the point process $\mu_N$ of $N$ i.i.d.\ uniformly distributed points on the $d$-cube $Q_N$, we may choose $g(x)$ proportional to $x^{\frac{1}{d} - \frac{1}{2}}$ (with a constant that does not depend on $N$).
-We obtain the known upper bound \eqref{eq:iid-micro} of optimal order if $d \neq 2$. \end{remark}
+\begin{remark}[On the first hypothesis of Theorem \ref{thm:minimal-hypotheses dimension}] At first glance, the exponents in Condition \eqref{Hypo1:moment_minimal_d} seem somewhat peculiar.
+Nevertheless, they are more illustrative if we think $ |B|^{\frac{(d-1)}{d}}$ as essentially being the area $|\partial B|$ of the boundary $\partial B$ so that \eqref{Hypo1:moment_minimal_d} becomes a condition of the form $\|\mu_N(B)-\esp[\mu_N(B)]\|_p \leqslant |\partial B| g(|B|)$.
+In some sense, this condition is asking to what extend the fluctuations of the number of particles happen only through its boundary.

+Instances of classical point processes where fluctuations happen through the boundary of $B$, i.e., where $\| \mu_N(B) - \mathbb E[\mu_N(B)]\|_p \leq C |\partial B|$ for some constant $C$, are the so-called perturbed lattices.
+More precisely, if we consider a family of random variables $(X_z)_{z \in \mathbb Z^d}$ bounded by a constant $R>0$, then the point process formed by $(z+X_z)_{z \in \mathbb Z^d}$ (a perturbed lattice) satisfy Condition \eqref{Hypo1:moment_minimal_d} with $g$ constant.
+Then, we may reinterpret Condition \eqref{Hypo1:moment_minimal_d} as asking how much the number of particles fluctuates ``better'' than in the case of perturbed lattices.